ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 The Tora validator client currently supports Ethereum Mainnet and Sepolia.

-You need to modify the `CONFIRM_CHAINS` environment variable to select the chain you want to listen to.
+Modify the `CONFIRM_CHAINS` environment variable to select the chain you want to listen to.

-This variable requires a string type, but you can listen to multiple chains at the same time by using a JSON-formatted string.
+This variable requires a string type, you may listen to multiple chains at the same time by using a JSON-formatted string.

-The following examples are feasible:
+The following examples are currently possible:

 ```bash
 CONFIRM_CHAINS="mainnet"